 Bear in mind that you will need to teach your Saint Bernard to not be too excited around those they love while they are still at a manageable size.
 Their huge adult bodies can easily topple over even the sturdiest humans.
 Beyond this, they are relatively easy to care for.
 They aren’t particularly excited about exercise, and as such will not need a lot of it.
 Around 30 to 45 minutes of exercise per day will be enough to keep them happy.

 Bernese Mountain Dog

 The Bernese Mountain Dog is an ancient Swiss Sennenhund breed.
 They have long, soft fur that makes them able to withstand cold temperatures in the Alps.
-Berners were originally bred to be an all-around working dog, helping to pull carts, as well as herd sheep and keep property safe from intruders.
+Berners were originally bred to be an all-around working dogs, helping to pull carts, as well as herd sheep, and keep the property safe from intruders.

-Their incredible work ethic makes them great at those jobs even today, though they have found a place in modern society as a fabulously affectionate family pet.
+Their incredible work ethic makes them great at those jobs even today, though they have found a place in modern society as fabulously affectionate family pets.
 They are very gentle and get along well with children and pets.
-Berners extend this kindness to people they trust outside their family.
+Berners extend this kindness to people they trust outside their families.
 They are protective of their homes, but hardly ever aggressive.
 Still, they have a tendency to be more reserved around those they’re not familiar with